-The District's operations are primarily supported by permit and motor vehicle registration fees, as well as state and federal grant revenue.
+The District's operations are supported by a variety of operating revenues, including permit fees, vehicle registration fees, state operating grants, federal operating grants, and other revenues.
 In addition, the District receives penalties, settlements, interest and other miscellaneous revenues.

-The District has been able to maintain low permit fees and administrative overhead through implementation of Zero-based budgeting, ongoing cost-cutting efforts through efficiency and streamlining measures, and investment in technology and automation.
+The District has been able to maintain low permit fees and administrative overhead through implementation of zero-based budgeting, ongoing cost-cutting efforts through efficiency and streamlining measures, and investment in technology and automation.
 During this period, the District continued to devise and implement a number of efficiency and streamlining measures aimed at minimizing operating costs while delivering a high level of customer service.
 Additionally, through strict position control, the District was able to achieve 7% in salary savings.

-Despite the District's commitment to cost-cutting measures, as indicated in the most recent audit by the State Auditor, the District's fees do not generally cover program costs, and the District uses a portion of its other revenues to supplement fee revenue and cover total program costs.
-The District had no fee increases in fiscal year 2019-20, but will continue to monitor program costs to ensure sufficient fee revenues in future years.
+The District uses a combination of fees and other operating revenues to cover total program costs.
+The District had no fee increases in fiscal year 2020-21, but will continue to monitor program costs to ensure sufficient fee revenues in future years.